adriaivanitsky/react-from-scratch-to-do/README.md

 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 views will take care of state and components are just presentational

+make a function called handleclick in order to be able to toggle the checkbox and set state to true or false